 The Curlew symbolises his inspiration, drawn from the stunning countryside around the River Alde, for Britten's music drama «Curlew River», the first of his three «Parables for Church Performance».

-The Supports of the Sign represent the reeds growing by the Alde, which are so typical of the area.
+The Supports of the Sign represent the reeds growing by the Alde, so typical of the area.